varubogu/discord_message_cleaner/README.md

 ## Permissions to Operate the Bot

 For security reasons, only users with the role "message_cleaner_admin" are allowed to operate this function.
 The Bot does not automatically generate this role, so an administrator must create it and assign it only to trusted individuals.

-Note: Users with this role will effectively have the authority to delete messages from channels that the Bot can access.
+Even if the "message_cleaner_admin" role exists, deletion commands cannot be used unless the command executor has message management permissions.
+Therefore, it is recommended to grant message management permissions to that role.

 ## Development Environment